 server with bioinformatics software.

-A non-refundable $400.00 registration fee is due upon acceptance into the program.
+However, a non-refundable $400.00 registration fee is due upon acceptance into the program.

 - W. Kelley Thomas, Ph.D.Director, Hubbard Center for Genome StudiesUniversity of New Hampshire